martinjohndyer/FAIR_Code_design/episodes/introduction.md

 ### Benefits
-- **Improved Performance: Scalable systems maintain or improve performance levels as the load increases.
+- **Improved Performance**: Scalable systems maintain or improve performance levels as the load increases.

 - **Cost Efficiency**: Scalability allows for gradual investment in additional resources as needed, rather than over-provisioning from the start.